dusmel/engineering-playbook/5. Developing/Continuous Integration/readme.md

 Green is good.

-We use [CircleCI](https://circleci.com/gh/andela) for continous integration.
+For continuous integration, we use [CircleCI](https://circleci.com/gh/andela) and  [Jenkins](https://jenkins-staging.andela.com/) (for some of our Apprenticeship product services).

 CI test runs are triggered when we push to Github and can be seen as part of the status checks of pull requests.
 We also use CodeClimate to help us follow our style guide and keep review comments focused on improving the code quality.